hotpeppersec/cloudlab/docs/_source/01_setup.rst

 - Create an extensible lab environment for rapid prototyping and development.
 - Get out of our old comfort zone, into a new one.
 - Keep our lab costs down while meeting the rest of the objectives.
 Utilize free services and open source tools to the extent possible.
-- Use the published Best Practices for each tool we choose to employ.
+- Use the published best practices for each tool we choose to employ.
 - Always leave our project in a functional state.